jtau-dev/cx6dx-ipsec/README.md

 Supporting Assets Directory

-Contains various scripts to facility the configuration and performance testing of IPSec offload.
+Contains various scripts to facilitate the configuration and performance testing of ConnectX-6DX IPSec offload.